 Table: Network reliability

-In the UK to measure the degree to which our customers are satisfied with the service we provide we report against targets set by Ofgem for our UK Electricity Transmission, UK Gas Transmission and UK Gas Distribution using customer satisfaction scores.
+In the UK, to measure the degree to which our customers are satisfied with the service we provide, we report against targets set by Ofgem for our UK Electricity Transmission and UK Gas Transmission using customer satisfaction scores.

 The table below summarises how we measure customer satisfaction and also shows our targets for each business area.

 |UK Electricity Transmission (/10)||7.9||7.7||7.4|